 Most of the trust's income is obtained from the Education and Skills Funding Agency (ESFA), which is part of the Department for Education (DfE), in the form of recurrent grants.
-The grants received from the ESFA in the period to 31 August 2021 and the associated expenditure are shown as restricted funds in the Statement of Financial Activities.
+The grants received from the ESFA in the period to 31 August 2022 and the associated expenditure are shown as restricted funds in the Statement of Financial Activities.

 The trust also receives capital grants for fixed assets from the ESFA.
-During 2020/21 the trust received a significant donation of fixed assets (specialist technical training equipment) from another academy trust.
+During 2021/222 the trust received donated laptops from the DFE.
 In accordance with the Charities Statement of Recommended Practice (FRS 102), such grants and donations are shown in the Statement of Financial Activities as restricted income in the fixed asset fund.
 The restricted fixed asset balance is reduced by annual depreciation charges over the expected life of the relevant assets.